ltfschoen/RustTest/RUST_BOOK_NOTES.md

                 * Implement methods conditionally only for types that implement the traits specified in the `impl` Function Signature, by using a Trait Bound in the `impl` block using Generic Type Parameters.
             * Example: See projects/traits/src/lib.rs implemented in projects/traits/src/main.rs

+        * **Blanket Implementations**
+            * Implementations of a Trait on any type that satisfies the Trait Bounds.
+See https://github.com/rust-lang/book/blob/master/2018-edition/src/ch10-02-traits.md

         * Traits are similar to **"Interfaces"** in other languages

         * **Default Implementations**